View/Download PDF Version

-- A current resumĂ© or curriculum vita that includes a description of public service experiences;
+- A current rĂ©sumĂ© or curriculum vita that includes a description of public service experiences (submit by mail)

-- A transcript of college baccalaureate and any graduate/professional school performance (originals must be sent from awarding institution).
+- Official transcripts for all baccalaureate and any graduate/professional school performance (originals must be sent from awarding institution)

 - Graduate admissions test scores.
 The GRE and MAT (code 6368) and GMAT (code 9575) are acceptable in fulfilling this requirement, and scores should be sent directly to UALR.
 The LSAT (code 6368) may be used only when applying for the concurrent Juris Doctor/Master of Public Service degree program.
+Applicants are required to submit a photocopy of the official test score transcript by mail to the Clinton School, as well as submit the scores electronically using the appropriate submission code.
 Please use the appropriate code, as noted, when reporting scores.
 Scores more than five-years-old will not be accepted.
 Students who have completed a graduate degree are not required to submit graduate admissions test scores.

 - Three letters of recommendation are required: one addressing the applicantâ€™s academic preparation, one focused on the personal characteristics that make the applicant well-suited for graduate education, and one affirming the applicantâ€™s public community service record.
 All letters of recommendation must be accompanied by a â€śLetter of Referenceâ€ť form, completed and signed by the individual writing the recommendation.
 The form is available for download on the UACS website.

 - An application fee of $50 (make check payable to UA Clinton School of Public Service)

 - Applicants must also be available for interviews in person or via video conference calls at the discretion of the Admissions Committee.